How to Manage Passive Aggressive Employees with Team Building

 In addition to breaking down barriers, it helps participants to better understand the communication styles and preferences of their colleagues.
 Co-workers seem more approachable, opening the door to better and more productive discussions at work.

-While team building programs are clearly helpful for combating passive-aggressive behavior, they aren’t a one-and-done solution.
+While team building programs can clearly help employees learn how to deal with passive aggressive coworkers, they aren’t a one-and-done solution.
 Rome wasn’t built in a day, and team performance isn’t optimized overnight.

 That’s why top-performing organizations make team building a regular event, often running programs several times each year.